-\begin{definition}[{\cite{gor88,sja91}}] A zero-dimensional stratified space is any countable set of points with the discrete topology and with any partition.
-A \textbf{stratified space} is a finite-dimensional decomposed space $(X,\P)$ such that every point $p\in X$ has a neighbourhood isomorphic as a partitioned space to $\R^n\times CL$ for some $n\ge 0$ and some compact stratified space $L$, by a map sending $p\mto\{0\}\times\{\text{vertex}\}$.
-In that case, we say that $\P$ is a \textbf{stratification} of $X$. \end{definition}
+\begin{definition}[{\cite{gor88,sja91}}] A zero-dimensional topologically stratified space is any countable set of points with the discrete topology and with any partition.
+A \defn{topologically stratified space} is a finite-dimensional decomposed space $(X,\P)$ such that every point $p\in X$ has a neighbourhood isomorphic as a partitioned space to $\R^n\times CL$ for some $n\ge 0$ and some compact topologically stratified space $L$, by a map sending $p\mto\{0\}\times\{\text{vertex}\}$. \end{definition}

-For example, one-dimensional stratified spaces are locally modelled on cones over finite sets of points, which means that they are the same thing as graphs:

-Then, two-dimensional stratified spaces are locally modelled on cones over graphs, etc. Also, all manifolds with corners are stratified spaces.
+For example, one-dimensional topologically stratified spaces are locally modelled on cones over finite sets of points, i.e.\ they are graphs: Then, two-dimensional topologically stratified spaces are locally modelled on cones over graphs, etc. Also, manifolds with corners are special cases.

-The compact stratified space $L$ associated to a point $p$ in Definition \ref{w2ev8mnf} is called the \textbf{link} at $p$ and is unique up to homeomorphisms.
-Moreover, for a connected stratum $S\in\P$, every point of $S$ has the same link, so we may speak of the link of the stratum.
-This is the closest notion of ``locally Euclidean'' that we can get for partitioned spaces, namely, the local structure along a stratum is constant.
-Note that for any link $L$, the space $\R^n\times CL$ is contractible.
-In particular, the topologist's sine curve above is not a stratified space.

-A typical way of proving that a decomposed space $(X,\P)$ is a stratified space is by the Whitney conditions \cite{whi65}.
+A typical way of proving that a decomposed space $(X,\P)$ is a topologically stratified space is by the Whitney conditions \cite{whi65}.

 \begin{definition} Let $S$ and $T$ be two disjoint smooth submanifolds of $\R^n$.
 We say that $S$ is \defn{regular} over $T$ if the following two conditions hold: